 The effect of the Company's dilutive securities is calculated using the treasury stock method and only those instruments that result in a reduction in net income per common share are included in the calculation.
 Diluted net loss per share excluded common stock equivalents because the effect of their inclusion would be anti-dilutive or would decrease the reported net loss per share.
-Therefore 1,675,741 and 4,911,841 of potentially dilutive common stock equivalents have been excluded for the years ended December 31, 2022 and 2021, respectively.
+Therefore 50,373 and 69,245 of dilutive common stock equivalents have been excluded for the years ended December 31, 2023, and 2022, respectively, as the Company is in a net loss position.
+See Notes 16 and 21 for all outstanding options and warrants that were not included in the computation of diluted weighted average common shares outstanding, as the exercise price of the options and warrants exceeded the average price of the Company's common stock during the reporting period, and therefore are anti-dilutive.